kristjanjansen/classifier/README.md

+Text classification microservice written on NodeJS based on Naive Bayes classification.
+Part on the Estonian Academy of Arts Emerging Themes project

 ## EKA Classifier

 A simple text classification microservice written on NodeJS based on [Naive Bayes classification](https://github.com/NaturalNode/natural#bayesian-and-logistic-regression), to be hosted on Zeit Now v1.